Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 With the application of a core-satellite framework into the proposed algorithm:
 - The core portfolio ensures market‑like performance and stability.
 - The satellite portfolio, powered by PCA residual signals, selectively adds alpha from idiosyncratic opportunities.
-This creates a **risk‑managed market proxy**: equity‑like returns with lower drawdowns, improved Sharpe ratios, and disciplined exposure to hidden inefficiencies.
+This creates a **trading strategy overlay**: equity‑like returns with lower drawdowns, improved Sharpe ratios, and disciplined exposure to hidden inefficiencies.

 The PCA residuals provide a data‑driven, statistically robust way to fuel the satellite component, while the core guarantees long‑term stability.
 This synergy makes the core–satellite model an ideal framework for balancing systematic exposure with opportunistic trading.